KDD-Digital-Healthcare-GmbH/Kdd.Glide.UnsafeUrlLoadingAppGlideModule/README.md

-# Unsafe Url Loading AppGlideModule - module for loading images with untrusted (self-signed) certificates
+# Unsafe Url Loading AppGlideModule

 This package gives the ability to load images from sources with untrusted (self-signed) certificates